nikkitissen/airbnb_30daysrule/README.md

-# DPrepProject Team 5

-# 30-day rule Announcement
+# How does Amsterdam's 30-day rule impact AirBnB prices?

 To what extent does the announcement of the 30-day rule impact the Airbnb housing price in Amsterdam?